logicly-au/docs.pmhc-mds.com/third-party-developers.rst

 Test (Developers) Environment
 -----------------------------

 Third Party Developers can be set up with an account that has access to a test Primary Health Network.
 Please refer to the
-`Instances <https://docs.pmhc-mds.com/projects/user-documentation/en/latest/instances.html>`__ section of the User Documentation for more details.
+`Environments <https://docs.pmhc-mds.com/projects/user-documentation/en/latest/environments.html>`__ section of the User Documentation for more details.

 PMHC MDS Data Specifications
 ----------------------------